Used for the before/after comparison. The after volume applies the amplitude ratio as a linear volume estimate.

 | Pain Threshold | Physical discomfort begins | 120 |

-Understanding dB relationships is crucial for audio professionals and enthusiasts alike.
+Understanding dB relationships is important for audio professionals and enthusiasts alike.
 Common applications include:

 | dB SPL | Example | Category |